markahrens/mytungsten/src/content/blog/2007/yep-this-is-awesome.md

 ---

-<p>I could have gone without the predictable music, but <a href="https://web.archive.org/web/20131211095307/http://www.apple.com/trailers/paramount/ironman/large_trailer.html">this is still bad ass</a>.</p>
+I could have gone without the predictable music, but <a href="https://web.archive.org/web/20131211095307/http://www.apple.com/trailers/paramount/ironman/large_trailer.html">this is still bad ass</a>.